-These darling Easter Egg Ornaments are perfect for Easter!
+These beautiful DIY Easter Egg Ornaments are the perfect decoration for Easter!
 Whether kids are learning about Easter, eggs, or simply enjoying a spring activity at home, this easy Easter craft is fun to make and hang on Easter egg trees.

 While my kids were decorating their eggs, I chose to trace the egg pattern onto vibrant scrapbook paper.
 Directions for that technique are shared below!

-Print the template on white cardstock.
-Cut out one egg, then trace it on nine coordinating pieces of scrapbook paper.
+1. Print the template on white cardstock.
+Cut out one egg, then trace it on to nine coordinating pieces of scrapbook paper.

-Cut out each egg, then fold them down the vertical center with the back of the paper facing out.
+2. Cut out each egg with scissors, then fold them down the vertical center with the back of the paper facing out.

 The eggs shared below were made by my kids!
 They were a fun and colorful addition to our Easter egg tree!